-13.3 Working hours
+12.3 Working hours

-The normal working hours of the Deemed University are from 0830 hours to 1630 hours, Monday through Saturday.
+The administration working hours of the Deemed University are from 0830 hours to 1630 hours, Monday through Friday.
 However, all students are required to see the teaching schedule and attend classes accordingly.
 These may be held beyond 1630 hours or even on Sundays/holidays.

-13.4 Classroom use
+12.4 Classroom use

 Students are expected to be in the classroom only when a class is scheduled.
 At all other times, they must vacate the classroom.
 However, seminars, small meetings, project work, etc., may be conducted in the classroom when not in use with prior permission from the Registrar's office.
-Please contact Mr Kamal Sharma/Mr V Ganesh at extension 4718/4716 for this purpose.
+Please contact Dy Registrar/Asst.
+Registrar at extension 4718/4716 for this purpose.